6LchHDMbAAAAAGPRKfV4mVX9FPM_gdroO62T7nWA

 Removing Shell Growth

-• Use a flexible plastic resin spreader to remove shell growth
+• Use a flexible plastic resin spreader

-• Make sure to remove all shell growth before wiping the surface to avoid scratching the coating
+• Remove shell growth before wiping surface

 Removing Soft Marine Growth